 What They Found

-A patient experienced noncardiogenic pulmonary edema, a type of severe lung swelling, after diving to 75 feet in seawater.
+A patient experienced noncardiogenic pulmonary oedema, a type of severe lung swelling, after diving to 75 feet in seawater.
 Following hyperbaric oxygen therapy, the patient showed complete recovery both clinically and on X-rays within 5 hours.

 Canadian Relevance